On the Sacred Disease

 On the Sacred Disease is a work of the Hippocratic Corpus, written about 400 B.C.
-Its authorship cannot be confirmed, so is regarded as dubious.
+Its authorship is attributed to Hippocrates.
 The treatise is thought to contain one of the first recorded observations of epilepsy in humans.
 The author explains these phenomena by the flux of the phlegm flowing from the brain into the veins rather than assigning them a divine origin.
 This turn from a supernatural to a naturalistic explanation is considered a major breakthrough in the history of medicine.

 Summary

 "I am about to discuss the disease called 'sacred.'
 It is not, in my opinion, any more divine or more sacred than other diseases, but has a natural cause, and its supposed divine origin is due to men's inexperience and to their wonder at its peculiar character."

 The author, putatively Hippocrates, comments on the "sacred" disease, declaring that it is no more sacred than other diseases.
 He stresses the importance of the disease having no relation with the divine whatsoever, but instead being purely of human origin.
 The author of On the Sacred Disease argues that even the most mysterious of diseases was still of natural cause and not of divine origin: